Aeroluna/LunaCoopMod/README.md

 Zagara has a mastery for attack damage but her attacks felt lethargic and she attacked slower than queens.

+- Buffed P2
+  - Increased bonus health regen for Aberrations from 3 to 6.
+  - New effect: Incubate Banelings and Incubate Scourge spawn twice as many units.

+Fun fact: Due to an oversight, the Corruptor bonus health regen is applied twice, effectively increasing their health regen by 6.
+The Aberration's health regen has been increased to match.
+Additionally increased the amount of Banelings and Scourge because it's otherwise difficult to spare the vespene to pay for those normally.

 ## Vorazun

 - Changed Vorazun to use custom Nerazim skinset.